steedos/help/en-us/workflow/instance_search.md

 When there are too many application forms, you can search for them by:

-- entering the keyword(s) in the search box in the upper right side of the Inbox, Outbox, In Progress; or
+- Entering the keyword(s) in the search box in the upper right side of the Inbox, Outbox, In Progress; or
-- clicking the funnel-shaped icon at the top of the Inbox, Outbox, In Progress according to flow category.
+- Clicking the funnel-shaped icon at the top of the Inbox, Outbox, In Progress according to flow category.